Nurturing curiosity and confidence in your child’s first school experiences.

 The curriculum also includes creative arts projects and an introduction to music through songs, instruments, and listening to musical pieces.
 Students may attend two, three, or five days per week from 9:00 AM to 3:00 PM, with optional aftercare and lunch programs available.
 Class size ranges from 13 to 16 students with a student-to-teacher ratio of 1:7 to 1:8.

-The Petite Section program is designed for children aged three, providing a nurturing and structured environment where curiosity, creativity, and early learning flourish.
+The Petite Section class in Washington, D,C, is designed for children aged three, providing a nurturing and structured environment where curiosity, creativity, and early learning flourish.
 At this stage, children begin developing foundational academic, social, and motor skills through engaging activities that balance guided learning with playful exploration.

 Early Literacy Development